Database Matching Software: Connecting Siloed Data Systems

 Stage 1: Connect Sources and Map Schemas

 Database matching software connects to each source system (SQL databases, CRM APIs, flat file exports, cloud applications, data warehouses) and ingests the relevant tables or entities.
 The first task is schema mapping: identifying which fields in each source correspond to the same semantic concept.
-"Customer_Name" in the CRM, "cust_nm" in the ERP, and "ContactFullName" in the billing system all map to "Person Name."
-This mapping can be automated for common field names but typically requires human review for ambiguous or system-specific fields.
+“Customer_Name” in the CRM, “cust_nm” in the ERP, and “ContactFullName” in the billing system all map to “Person Name.”
+Mapping can be automated for common field names but usually needs human review for ambiguous or system-specific fields, since this stage sits next to data integration rather than replacing it.

 Stage 2: Standardize and Align Formats